duytq94/react-native-honeywell-barcode-reader/README.md

 This package works with Honeywell devices that have an integrated barcode scanner, like the Honeywell EDA50K (tested).

-Actually, I custom from https://github.com/Volst/react-native-honeywell-scanner but fix can not remove event listener (even you close the reader).
-And if you don't remove, the event will fire twice, tripple... more and more times when you call `addListener` until you kill the app.
+Actually, I custom from https://github.com/Volst/react-native-honeywell-scanner but fix cannot remove event listener (even you close the reader).
+And if you don't remove, the event will fire twice, triple... more and more times when you call `addListener` until you kill the app.

 The bug at here is you can not remove event listener by call `DeviceEventEmitter.removeListener(eventName, handler)` since it doesn't have this method.
 Follow here: https://stackoverflow.com/questions/36886628/how-do-you-remove-a-listener-from-react-natives-eventemitter-instance